alangarduno1998/Drone1/README.md

 + (bottomleft) hsvVals_yellow = ([23, 39, 123], [29, 255, 255])
 + (bottom right) hsvVals_orange = ([5, 125, 43], [9, 255, 255])

-## Face Tracking
-For this feature you will need to use the ObjectTracking script

-#### Turn on DJI Ryze Tello and connect to its WiFi
-Use ObjectTracking to follow your face with the haarcascade classifier (venv/Resources/haarcascade.xml).
-#### To run script use:
-`python venv\ObjectTracking.py`

 ## Aruco Marker Tracking
 For this feature you will need to use the Aruco Tracking script